 In early 1916 the special companies were re-organised into the Special Brigade, and John, with the rank of Chemical Corporal was enrolled into the 1st Battalion which handled gas discharge from cylinders.

 By the end of May, the battalion was allocated to the Fourth Army, the primary British Army for the Battle of the Somme.
 On the24th August 1916, in the northern sector of the battlefield, John and a colleague were going up the trenches to superintend some work there.

 John was killed instantaneously on the bursting of a German shell.
 He was one of a number from the battalion killed

 that day, all buried alongside each other in Sailly-au-Bois Cemetery, Pas de Calais, France.

 In his will he left over £293 to his sister Elsie Margaret Hoadley being named as the administrator.

-John is buried in Sailly-au-Bois Cemetery, Pas de Calais, France and remembered in Thame on the Lord Williams’s School Memorial Board.
-He is also commemorated on the Port of Spain Cenotaph, Trinidad and on the memorial board of the Exchequer and Audit Department of the Tax Office in London.
+In Thame, Chemical Corporal John Clare Hoadley is commemorated on the Lord Williams’s School Memorial Board, alongside his younger brother, William Cecil Hoadley, another former pupil of the school, and killed in 1918 whilst serving in the Royal Navy.
+John is also commemorated on the Port of Spain Cenotaph, Trinidad and on the memorial board of the Exchequer and Audit Department in London.

 The Thame Remembers Cross was delivered to Sailly-au-Bois Cemetery, Pas de Calais, France on 12th May 2015 by Mr Neil Davies (Old Tamensian)